Revature-Salesforce-Training/curriculum/Week_2/Data Management/LNData Management.md

 ## Quality Data

 Low quality data is like unwritten material - no one likes it and... well actually that's about the only similarity they have.
 Hmm... maybe that wasn't the best metaphor to start off with.
 Alright, pack it up and reset the board, we're starting this module again.

 ## Quality Data (Revisited)

 Low quality data is like a false start to a set of lecture notes - no one likes it and honestly we might be better off if it didn't even exist.
 In any database, having good data is important - if our data isn't actionable, it's literally a waste of space.
 So what factors should we look to achieve when populating our database?
 We'll focus on six: accuracy, completeness, consistency, currency, uniqueness, and validity.

 Accurate data is essential - the decisions we make based off of our data will never be correct if the data itself is incorrect.
 But our information should also be as complete as possible to give us the most wholistic picture we can get of the subject.

 Consistency is important because a standard format will allow any person within the organization to understand the information, whether they personally collected it or not, and it'll make it much easier to programatically interact with and report on that information.
 We should also aim for currency because a company acting on the way the world was five months ago will only be successful if they've invented time travel.
 Lastly, data should be unique and valid (i.e. necessary) - redundant or unnecessary data only serves to clutter up a database.

 ## Ensuring Quality Data in Salesforce

 While we're only just now talking about creating good data, we've actually previously discussed many of the declarative tools that will help us achieve this goal.
 For example, a simple way to require complete information is just that - we make required fields for any information that we always need, so that records can only be inserted if they adhere to or exceed our standards for completeness.

-To provide a consistent format for fields on records, we can create validation rules.
+To provide a consistent format for fields on records, we can create validation rules, which we will discuss more shorty.
 Consider a validation rule that checks to see that a value entered for a state field is one of the 50 two-letter U.S. state abbreviations, thereby eliminating the possibility of some records having full state names while others are abbreviated.

 Currency can be achieved through process automation because we can invoke a field update on a parent when a field on a child record is updated and we can similarly invoke a process to update all related